 The DSG opened its doors in January 2014.
 We offer services ranging from grant-writing support to GIS, data visualization, and grant-writing consultations.
 We also conduct our own research on subjects like diverse interface design, digital repository systems, and text encoding.
 Working as an applied research team within the library, we seek out new tools and methods, test them on real-world projects, and make them available to the Northeastern community.
 Through collaborative partnerships with projects at Northeastern and at peer institutions around the globe, we build bridges of shared knowledge.

-The DSG is proud to support a wide range of projects, including projects from the NULab for Texts, Maps, and Design and the CERES Exhibit Toolkit projects.
+The DSG is proud to support a wide range of projects, including projects from the NULab for Texts, Maps, and Networks and the CERES Exhibit Toolkit projects.
 To support those interested in learning more, we have built a curriculum of workshops and seminars in a wide range of topics including XML, GIS, digital repositories, grant-writing, open access, text encoding, schema design, project management, and many others.
 We also welcome proposals from projects requiring more substantial development effort, especially those that would provide an opportunity to prototype new systems and methods that can benefit others.

 Digital Scholarship Commons

 Opened in Spring 2014, the Digital Scholarship Commons provides a space at Snell Library for faculty and doctoral students to access a range of services for digital scholarship.
 The DSC is also a space for collaboration, where faculty can host workshops, meet with students, and connect with scholars in other disciplines.The space includes a computer lab, interactive workspaces with multiple laptop connectors, and reservable meeting areas.